walquis/learning-git/session-1-handout.md

 $ git status
 ```

-Test your understanding: Describe what happened.
+Test your understanding: What happened to each tree at each step?